Santa Cruz Roller Derby: History

 Flat-track roller derby came to Santa Cruz for the first time with the founding of the Santa Cruz Rollergirls in early 2007 by Robin Hoff, aka "Robin YoLife", formerly of Seattle's Rat City Rollergirls).

 In early 2009, the LLC known as Santa Cruz Rollergirls was dissolved, and a majority of the skaters moved on to establish the Santa Cruz Derby Girls as a non-profit roller derby league.
 In September 2010, Santa Cruz Derby Girls was accepted as a full member of the Women's Flat Track Derby Association., and in 2011, the league earned 501(c)(3) classification.
 The league moved into the newly inaugurated Kaiser Permanente Arena in 2013, with a then-record (for the league) crowd of 2,178 who saw Santa Cruz defeat Las Vegas' Sin City Rollergirls 153–124.

 In 2015, SCDG returned to the Santa Cruz Civic Auditorium, where they had previously played in 2010.

 In 2019, the Santa Cruz Derby Girls were rebranded as Santa Cruz Roller Derby.

 League Structure

 Santa Cruz's all-star travel team is the Boardwalk Bombshells, and they have represented the league internationally in WFTDA-sanctioned play, continuously since 2010.
 The B team, the Harbor Hellcats, and the C team, the Seabright Sirens, compete in regional games and tournaments.

 From 2015 to 2018 the Santa Cruz Derby Girls adopted a home team structure, comprising the Organic Panic, Redwood Rebels and the Steamer Janes.
 The three home teams competed for an annual championship.
 The Steamer Janes won the inaugural home championship in 2015.
 The Redwood Rebels took home the championship in 2016, and the Steamer Janes took it back in 2017.

 In 2018, the league returned to their original A-B-C structure, with the addition of a mixed-level adult recreational team, the Steamer Janes.
+As with other leagues around the world, the COVID-19 pandemic affected SCRD and its structure.